 In terms of public communication, DW Akademie's Media Training division is professionalizing institutes, ministries, public authorities and associations such as the Assemblée des représentants du people and the Instance de Lutte contre la Corruption.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ), German Federal Foreign Office (AA), European Union (EU)

-Main focus: Journalism training, media professionalization, media viability, civic engagement, political participation of disadvantaged groups, community media, media and information literacy
+Main focus: Qualification, professional journalism, media viability, civic participation, participation of disadvantaged groups, community media, media and information literacy